-- (1) Time-based awards and performance-based awards with respect to which the performance criteria have been satisfied, made under the 2009 Plan or the 2017 Plan, which time-based awards vest, subject to continuing employment, in three (3) equal annual installments commencing in the year following the year in which such grants were made on a date determined by the Compensation Committee at the time of grant and which performance-based awards will vest, if at all, in two (2) equal annual installments commencing in the second year following the year in which such grants were made on a date determined by the Compensation Committee at the time of grant. - (2) Value determined based on the closing price of the Company's common stock of \$94.37 on March 29, 2019, the final business day of fiscal 2019. - (3) Messrs.
+(1) Time-based awards and performance-based awards with respect to which the performance criteria have been satisfied, made under the 2017 Plan, which time-based awards vest, subject to continuing employment, in three (3) equal annual installments commencing in the year following the year in which such grants were made on a date determined by the Compensation Committee at the time of grant and which performance-based awards will vest, if at all, in two (2) equal annual installments commencing in the second year following the year in which such grants were made on a date determined by the Compensation Committee at the time of grant and which performance-based awards will vest, if at all, in two (2) equal annual installments commencing in the second year following the year in which such grants were made on a date determined by the Compensation Committee at the time of grant.

+(2) Value determined based on the closing price of the Company's common stock of \$153.74 on March 31, 2022, the final business day of fiscal 2022.

+(3) Messrs.
 Zelnick and Slatoff have not received grants of stock or option awards.
 Messrs.
-Zelnick and Slatoff are partners in ZelnickMedia, to which the Company has previously granted restricted stock, RSUs and options pursuant to the Management Agreements.
-Of these grants, no options or shares of restricted stock remained outstanding and an aggregate of 338,835 time-based and performance-based RSUs (based on the target number of performance-based RSUs eligible to vest) or 525,538 time-based and performance-based RSUs (based on the maximum number of performance-based RSUs eligible to vest) remained unvested as of March 31, 2019.
-The value of the unvested RSUs based on the closing price of the common stock on March 29, 2019 was \$31,975,859 (based on the target number of performance-based RSUs eligible to vest) or \$49,595,021(based on the maximum number of performance-based RSUs eligible to vest).
+Zelnick and Slatoff are partners in ZMC, to which the Company has previously granted restricted stock, RSUs and options pursuant to the ZMC management agreements.
+Of these grants, no options or shares of restricted stock remained outstanding and an aggregate of 288,744 time-based and performance-based RSUs (based on the target number of performance-based RSUs eligible to vest) or 447,553 time-based and performance-based RSUs (based on the target number of performance-based RSUs eligible to vest) or 447,553 time-based and performance-based RSUs eligible to vest) remained unvested as of March 31, 2022.
+The value of the unvested RSUs based on the closing price of the common stock on March 31, 2022, was \$44,391,503 (based on the target number of performance-based RSUs eligible to vest) or \$68,806,798 (based on the maximum number of performance-based RSUs eligible to vest).

-Stock Vested During 2019 Fiscal Year
+Stock Vested During 2022 Fiscal Year

-The following table sets forth information concerning the vesting of shares of restricted stock held by each of the NEOs during fiscal 2019.
+The following table sets forth information concerning the vesting of shares of restricted stock held by each of the NEOs during fiscal 2022.
 The value realized from vested restricted stock is deemed to be the market value of the common stock on the date of vesting multiplied by the number of shares.